pyccel/pyccel/docs/containers.md

 ## Lists/Sets/Dictionaries

 Homogeneous lists, sets and dictionaries are implemented using external libraries.
 In C we rely on [STC](https://github.com/stclib/STC).
 In Fortran we rely on [gFTL](https://github.com/goddard-Fortran-Ecosystem/gFTL/).
+These packages are provided with Pyccel, but any version of these packages installed locally will take precedent.

 For example the following code: